mespr/xipper/README.md

 used by XipperMonitor to make the system user friendly and to avoid security fatigue.
 It is not used by Xipper itself or required in any way.

+Xipper store transforms all strings to lowercase.
+Long phrases memorable to a person provide better security then whacky passwords with strange mixed case and punctuation.

 ## Xipper Monitor
 The monitor provides a widget for prompting for and applying the decryption phrase.
 It is designed to be attached to an editable DIV on the host page.